-This week, Netflix released Enola Holmes, an adaptation of Nancy Springer’s The Enola Holmes Mysteries book series, starring Stranger Things’ Millie Bobby Brown.
+Recently, Netflix released Enola Holmes, an adaptation of Nancy Springer’s The Enola Holmes Mysteries book series, starring Stranger Things’ Millie Bobby Brown.
 Director Harry Bradbeer’s film is getting positive reviews, including a 92% critic rating and 82% audience score on Rotten Tomatoes and a 66 on Metacritic.
-With a strong audience and critical response and an entire series of books just waiting to be adapted, it’s no surprise that both Brown and Bradbeer are already discussing making Enola Holmes 2.
+With a strong audience and critical response and an entire series of books just waiting to be adapted, it’s no surprise that both Millie Bobby Brown Brown and Harry Bradbeer are already discussing making Enola Holmes 2.

 Netflix likely sees a potential cash-cow here.
 The first Enola Holmes movie is the seventh most watched Netflix original movie of all time.
 It was beaten out only by some heavy duty, star-powered action movies like Extraction and Old Guard, and one specific Adam Sandler movie (Murder Mystery) which had the star power of Jennifer Aniston involved.
 People watched Enola Holmes in huge numbers and they’ll likely return for Enola Holmes 2.

-So with Enola Holmes out, let’s take a look at if Enola Holmes 2 could potentially happen.
+So with Enola Holmes out, let’s take a look at what we might expect from Enola Holmes 2.

 When asked in an interview for Deadline about returning to this world for Enola Holmes 2, Bradbeer stated, “That decision has got to be made, but I think it would be really exciting.”
 Brown also concurred, “Yeah, there’s more of the story to be told.
 The story isn’t over yet.
 She isn’t grown up, there’s no conclusion.
 I think she’ll forever be someone who is always evolving, but there’s definitely more to be shown on screen.”